-The Corps of Cadets is organized, for administrative purposes and for basic military instruction, as an infantry unit in the form of a regiment with two battalions, consisting of five companies each.
-There are nine line companies: Alpha, Bravo, Charlie, Delta, Echo, Foxtrot, Golf, Hotel, India, and a regimental band.
+The Corps of Cadets is organized, for administrative purposes and for basic military instruction, as an infantry unit in the form of a regiment with three battalions, consisting of three companies each (nine line companies plus a Regimental Band).
 The Commandant of Cadets is responsible for administration of the Corps, and for carrying out regulations governing appearance, discipline, and military training.